1231joe1231/1231joe1231/README.md

-- 👋 Hi, I’m Ruixin(Joe) Zhuang, a recent graduate from Computer Science program at University of Toronto Scarborough
+- 👋 Hi, I’m Ruixin(Joe) Zhuang, a AI Developer II at Intact Financial Corporation
 - 👀 I’m interested in coding, photography, films, camping, guitar
 - 🌱 I’m currently learning Node.js, DevOps, React
-- 📫 How to reach me: go check my personal website!
+- 📫 How to reach me: zhuangruixin1231@gmail.com

 <!---
 1231joe1231/1231joe1231 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.